 - Misaligned Bite: Issues with jaw or tooth alignment, such as an overbite or underbite, can affect how the TMJ moves and may lead to discomfort over time.

-At Axes Physical Therapy, our TMD treatment approach in Washington, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
+At Axes Physical Therapy, our approach to TMD treatment in Washington, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
 By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

 The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
-We understand that every Washington, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.
+Because each Washington, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

-In your initial TMD consultation in Washington, MO, a qualified Washington, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
+During your initial TMD consultation in Washington, MO, a skilled Washington, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
 This assessment may include evaluating:

 - Range of Motion: Evaluating the comfort and range of your mouth opening and closing to detect restrictions.